Terradise Environmental Arts Residency 2024

 TEAR 2024 1-Page Information Flyer with Zoom Session Links:

 TEAR 2024 Info Packet + Questions (Digital Applicants) PDF: Coming Soon!

 TEAR 2024 Digital Applicants — Info Packet Only PDF: Coming Soon!

 TEAR 2024 Digital Applicants — Applications Questions Only PDF: Coming Soon!

 Downloadable Print/Mail-In Application PDF

 We are also making available the print-only // mail-in application blank.
 This form is being provided as a courtesy to community members without computer or internet access, or who are not comfortable with our digital application form& feel they could more successfully apply on paper.
 Because mail-in applications present several possible challenges in terms of work sample submission format, & increase labor for our community selection committee — including scanning & upload of submitted work samples & transcription of handwriting — we prefer that, whenever possible, applicants with adequate access to computers & internet use our digital application form.
 The PDF of the print application is being provided here as a courtesy for those without easy online access; feel free to print & provide to any artists you know without computer access.

-Paper application forms must be postmarked by February 1st, & mailed to:
+Paper application forms must be mailed to arrive by February 1st (not postmarked by!) & mailed to: